Model Reduction of Parametric Differential-Algebraic Systems by Balanced Truncation: Reduced basis method

 Here we apply a transformation presented in \cite{Eid2011, PanWL12}.
 We observe that by adding productive zeros and for an auxiliary function $\gamma:\mathcal{D} \to (0,\infty)$ yet to be chosen, the system \eqref{Index3} is equivalent to the system

 where $x(t)$ is equal to $x_1(t)$ and $\frac{\mathrm{d}}{\mathrm{d}t}x(t)$ equal to $x_2(t)$ from system \eqref{Index3}.
 The last equation is a direct consequence from the equation above and poses no extra restrictions.
-These equations can be written as first order system.
+These equations can be written as first-order system.
 By defining the matrices